Out of Control (Peter Criss album)

-Out of Control is the second solo studio album (his first being his 1978 self-titled) released by former Kiss drummer Peter Criss.
+Out of Control is the second solo studio album by American musician Peter Criss.
 Recording for the album began in March 1980, when Criss was still officially a member of Kiss.
-The album sold very poorly, and was not re-released on CD until 1997, as the Kiss reunion tour was underway.
+The album sold poorly, and was not re-released on CD until 1997, as the Kiss reunion tour was underway.

 The lone single from the album, "By Myself", failed to chart.
-The album features a hidden bonus track of a cover of As Time Goes By.
+The album features a hidden bonus track of a cover of "As Time Goes By".
 The album also included a cover of the song "You Better Run" by The Young Rascals.

 Track listing

+All songs were written by Peter Criss and Stan Penridge, except where noted.